ayrat555/ayrat555.github.io/_posts/2018-06-17-message-calls-in-ethereum.md

 ### Background

-Ethereum Virtual Machine (EVM) allows smart contracts to call other contracts and trigger their execution, allowing for complex contracts with deeply nested message calls.
-This post describes all currently available message calls in Ethereum.
+In the Ethereum Virtual Machine (EVM), smart contracts can call other contracts and trigger their execution.
+This allows for complex contracts with deeply nested message calls.

-First I provide a short summary related to the message calls section of [Ethereum's Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf).
+Below I provide a short summary related to the message calls section of [Ethereum's Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf).
 Then, I describe each message call in more detail.

-### Message-call
+### Message call

-As outlined in the Yellow Paper, message-call is the function `Θ` that takes 12 arguments.
+As outlined in the Yellow Paper, message call is the function `Θ` that takes 12 arguments.
 See the paper for details associated with each value.

 ![theta](https://i.imgur.com/kpxGzGK.png)